Yandex Cloud

 - 27017:27017

 In the MONGO_INITDB_ROOT_PASSWORD parameter, specify the password to use for accessing the database.
-To create a password, you can use the password generator.
-Save the password as you will need it in the next steps.
+To create a password, you can use this password generator.
+Save the password, as you will need it in the next steps.

 3. Click Apply.

-3. Under Location, select an availability zone to create your VM in.
-If you do not know which availability zone you need, leave the default one.
+4. Under Location, select an availability zone for your VM.
+If you are not sure which one to choose, leave the default.

 • In the Public IP address field, select Auto.

-5. Under Access, select the SSH key option, and specify the data for access to the VM:
+6. Under Access, select SSH key and specify the VM access credentials:

-• Under Login, enter the username.
-Do not use root or other names reserved by the OS.
-To perform actions requiring root privileges, use the sudo command.
+• In the Login field, enter the username.
+Do not use root or other names reserved for the OS purposes.
+To perform operations requiring root privileges, use the sudo command.

 • In the SSH key field, select the SSH key saved in your organization user profile.